avisi/techday_archives/README.md

 ## Advanced

-Advanced: build your own language interpreter using Truffle and interop with it from e.g. Java.
+Build your own language interpreter using Truffle and interop with it from e.g. Java.
 A basic example is provided to work with.